 With this campaign, you’ll be tackling your own individual challenges, inspiring others, raising much-needed awareness of dystonia – and inspiring others!
 Plus you can win great prizes!

-DMRF Canada will feature the top five ‘Do It for Dystonia’ fundraisers in the Spring 2023 Newsletter.
-Please submit your story, along with campaign details by January 2023.
+DMRF Canada will feature the top ‘Do It for Dystonia’ fundraiser in the Spring 2024 Newsletter.
+Please submit your story, along with campaign details by January 2024.

 Looking for Inspiration and Ideas?